Call signs in the United States: Three-letter call signs

 Starting in 1921, most broadcasting stations were assigned three-letter call signs.
 However, within a few years there would be hundreds of stations, and there were not enough three-letter calls to go around, so beginning in April and May 1922 most new broadcasting stations were instead issued four-letter calls.
 Over the next few years a small number of additional three-letter calls were authorized, with the final grant made in 1930 to WIS in Columbia, South Carolina.

 In the past, base three-letter calls could only be shared by stations located in the same community and under common ownership.
-A prominent dispute involving this issue occurred in the 1980s, when it required several petitions before a station in Granite City, Illinois, was permitted change its call letters to KWK-FM (now WARH), matching its sister station, KWK (now KXFN) in St. Louis, Missouri.
-In addition, beginning in the mid-1980s stations which were previously co-owned but later separated no longer are required to have one of the stations give up the three-letter call, which is why WWL and WWL-TV in New Orleans can still share the assignment.
+Beginning in the mid-1980s stations which were previously co-owned but later separated no longer were required to have one of the stations give up the three-letter call, which is why WWL and WWL-TV in New Orleans can still share the assignment.